How to Survive Driving in Ireland (and Actually Enjoy It!)

 Driving in Ireland – Here goes nothing!

-Time to hit the road & pray for the best.
+It’s time to hit the road and pray for the best.

-Moments later, we abandon the safety of the Shannon airport parking lot and emerge into traffic.
+Moments later, we abandon the safety of the Shannon Airport parking lot and emerge into traffic in our tiny Irish car.
 Mostly prepared for whatever the Irish country roads will throw at us.

 (Later, find out how we did and – more importantly – what we learned.)

-First Day of Driving in Ireland – The Wild Atlantic Way
+Driving in Ireland Day #1 – The Wild Atlantic Way

 Stretching for more than 1,500 miles along the western coastline, Ireland’s Wild Atlantic Way is the longest defined coastal drive in the world.